Dental Implants in Avon, CT

 Dental Implant Cost & Value

-Dental implants have a 98% success rate and remain in your mouth during eating and cleaning, unlike removable bridges and dentures.
+Dental implants have a high success rate and remain in your mouth during eating and cleaning, unlike removable bridges and dentures.
 These must be replaced every few years, while a dental implant can last a lifetime with proper care.
-Most patients find dentures to be embarrassing, and ill fitting dentures cause sores.
+Most patients find dentures to be embarrassing, and ill-fitting dentures cause sores.
 Dental implants feel just like real teeth and there are no moving pieces, so they do not cause discomfort.

 Frequently Asked Questions